indrjo/minimal-texlive-installer/README.md

 $ source ~/.bashrc
 ```

-The Perl script `./scripts/tlmgr-install-extras.pl` installs extra packages that do not come with the minimal installation.
+The Perl script `./scripts/tlmgr-install-extras.pl` installs extra packages.
 You are encouraged to read it and edit as per your needs and tastes.
+The Perl code is very short, just focus on all that is under `__DATA__`: there you will find a list of packages that will be installed if you run it and some comments too; in particular, you will notice that some of them are *strongly recommended*.

+**(Note)** Consider making `install-texlive` install those recommended packages.

+**(Note)** Consider migrating to `v2-install-texlive`.

 ### Uninstall TeX Live

-The installation script generates a uninstaller script, use it if you want to get rid of all TeX Live:
+The installation script generates a uninstaller script, so use it if you want (or have) to get rid of TeX Live:

 ```sh
 $ ~/.texlive-uninstaller